fruit trees

 Self-fertility: Self-incompatible.

-Color:: Fruit similar to Kordia in color and size (30 mm).
+Color: Fruit similar to Kordia in color and caliber (30 mm).

 kordia